 - Raise your voice at inappropriate times.
 While in court, your loved one should only speak when spoken to.
 Even if emotions begin to rise, it is not a good idea to raise your voice to the judge.
 Any threatening tones directed at the judge or jury may impact the case negatively.

-- Use appropriate language.
+- Use inappropriate language.
 This “don’t” applies to both meetings with an attorney and also while in court.

-- Use facts to argue the case, not lies that you and your family have created.
+- Lie.
+You should use facts to argue the case, not lies that you and your family have created.
 Also, do not create any fake or made up evidence.
 In the end, lying could cause the verdict to go in favor of the opposing party.

 There are many do’s and don’ts to keep in mind while going through a lawsuit.
 Remember that your family should conduct itself in a respectable manner throughout this process.
 While in court or during meetings at an attorney’s office, be appropriate and courteous.
 Being rude and negative will get you nowhere in this country’s legal system.
 Keep the above points in mind from the beginning of your loved one’s case up until the very end.